Pressure beneath a periodic travelling water-wave in constant-vorticity flow over a flat bed: Preliminaries

-with $c=\hat c \sqrt{gh}$. \end{enumerate} Concerning the linearization, $\eps \rightarrow 0$ means the amplitude of waves is negligible compared to depth.
+with $c=\hat c \sqrt{gd}$. \end{enumerate} Note that $\eps \rightarrow 0$ means that the amplitude of the waves is negligible compared to depth.
 Regarding the solutions as wave perturbations of the underlying current, it is appropriate to envisage an asymptotic expansion in powers of $\varepsilon$.
 The fact that the absence of waves corresponds to setting $\varepsilon=0$ and $u \equiv 0$, $v \equiv 0$, $p \equiv 0,$ in (\ref{gend}), suggests the scaling \begin{linenomath*}

 \end{linenomath*} A scaling of $h$ is not necessary, since by (\ref{snd}) this function already arises as the scaled deviation of the wave profile from the flat state of the surface of still water.
 From (\ref{gend}), (\ref{ssnd}) and (\ref{scale}), the full set of dimensionless, scaled governing equations and boundary conditions become \begin{linenomath*}